Ledig stilling ved UiT Norges arktiske universitet

 About the position

-UiT, The Arctic University of Norway, Faculty of Health Sciences, has a 100 % Research position available for three years, vacant from August 2019.
+UiT, The Arctic University of Norway, Faculty of Health Sciences, has a 100 % Research position available for three years.
 The position is connected to Department of Clinical Medicine, the Molecular Inflammation Research Group (MIRG) and the project Radiotherapy-Immunotherapy combinations for lung cancer, led by Professor Iñigo Martinez and Dr. Turid Hellevik.
 The Martinez laboratory focus its research on deciphering the role played by tumor stromal cells in regulating tumor responses to radiotherapy and immunotherapy.

 UiT The Arctic University of Norway

 UiT The Arctic University of Norway is a multi-campus research univeristy in Norway and the northernmost university of the world.
 Our central location in the High North, our broad and diverse research and study portfolio, and our interdisciplinary qualities make us uniquely suited to meet the challenges of the future.
 At UiT you can explore global issues from a close-up perspective.

 Credibility, academic freedom, closeness, creativity and commitment shall be hallmarks of the relationship between our employees, between our employees and our students and between UiT and our partners.

 We seek for candidates that are highly motivated, goal-oriented and responsible, with good working capacity and endurance.
 The candidate should be able to work both independently and interactively in a team setting; and possess a noticeable enthusiasm for research.

 We will only consider candidates with demonstrated proficiency in at least one of the following topics: tumor immunology and/or radiobiology and oncology and/or preclinical PET technology.
 Additionally, only applicants certified with FELASA C approval for animal experimentation and solid experience in working with animal will be considered.